microsoft/pai/manual/cluster-user/quick-start.md

 ## Browse Stdout, Stderr, Full logs, and Metrics

 The hello world job is implemented by TensorFlow.
-It trains a simple model on CIFAR-10 dataset for 1,000 steps with downloaded data and code from the Internet.
-You can monitor the job by checking its logs and running metrics.
+It trains a simple model on CIFAR-10 dataset for 1,000 steps with downloaded data.
+You can monitor the job by checking its logs and running metrics on Webportal.

-You can click `Stdout` and `Stderr` button to see the stdout and stderr logs for a job on the job detail page.
+Click `Stdout` and `Stderr` button to see the stdout and stderr logs for a job on the job detail page.
 If you want to see a merged log, you can click `...` on the right and then select `Stdout + Stderr`.
-The order of this merged log is not guaranteed.

 <img src="./imgs/view-logs.png" width="90%" height="90%" />